You’ve decided to sell your home.

 Some of these differences include the following:

 The dollar amount for each adjustment will depend on the sold price of the comparable home.

-For example, in the scenario above, since the average is $1,060,000, setting the list price to $1,049,000 is probably the best strategy.
+Since the average is $1,060,000, pricing your home at $1,049,000 is probably the best strategy.

 The key is to not set your price too high or low.